justeat/f-header/.github/PULL_REQUEST_TEMPLATE.md

 __*Delete the parts of this template that aren’t relevant to the current PR you are submitting – for example, you may not need to amend documentation or testing of the component.*__

+To ensure your PR is not auto-rejected:

+* Bump the version in package.json
+* Prefix the version number to the PR in the form `v#.#.# - <title>`
+* Edit CHANGELOG.md to describe your changes

 ---

 _A short description of your PR goes here._